Commercial Property Insurance provides coverage for your property in the case of an accident or natural disaster.

 In the case that your business leases equipment, you may be required by the owner to insure the leased equipment while it’s in your possession.
 For financial services firms, this typically includes computers, IT equipment, and office furniture.

-In addition to computer equipment and furniture, your financial services firm may also store valuable documents on your premises such as client records or stock certificates.
+In addition to computer equipment and furniture, your financial services firm may also store valuable documents on your premises such as financial records.
 Commercial Property Insurance will usually provide some coverage for these types of papers and records if they are damaged or destroyed, but purchasing a separate valuable papers and records policy may be wise to get full coverage.

 - A fire in the office of your financial advisory firm destroys the hard copies of the licenses that your financial advisors earned.
 Your Commercial Property Insurance policy covers the replacement of these licenses.